benibenj/vscode-pythonCpp/readme.md

 # VS Code PythonCpp Debug

-This debuger starts a python debuger and attaches a cpp debuger to it for debuging python code that calls functions from shared object files (.so/.dll).
+This debugger starts a python debugger and attaches a C++ debugger to it for debugging python code that calls functions from shared object files (.so/.dll).

-**PythonCpp Debug Requirements**
+## PythonCpp Debug Requirements

 To use this debug-extension you must have the following extensions installed:
 * Python by Microsoft (ms-python.python)
 * C/C++ by Microsoft (ms-vscode.cpptools)

-## Using PythonCpp Debug

-### Launch.json
+## Launch.json

-To use this extension you must have the following 3 configurations in you launch.json file
+To use this extension you must have the following 3 configurations in your launch.json file
 * C/C++ attach config e.g. Windows: (Windows) Attach, Linux: (gdb) Attach
 * Python launch config
 * PythonCpp Debug config with the following attributes:
- - pythonLaunchName: The name of your C/C++ Attach configuration
+  - **pythonLaunchName**: The name of your C/C++ Attach configuration
- - cppAttachName: The name of your Python Launch configuration
+  - **cppAttachName**: The name of your Python Launch configuration

 ```json
 {